pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/rxstruc/nf-rxstruc-rxgetrdbssprocess.md

 ## -remarks

-When <b>RxDriverEntry</b> is called to initialize RDBSS, a pointer to the kernel process that is running is retreived by calling <b>PsGetCurrentProcess</b> and stored in an internal RDBSS data structure.
+When <b>RxDriverEntry</b> is called to initialize RDBSS, a pointer to the kernel process that is running is retrieved by calling <b>PsGetCurrentProcess</b> and stored in an internal RDBSS data structure.
 This value is returned when <b>RxGetRDBSSProcess</b> is called.
 This value is sometimes called the file system process.

 ## -see-also